rez-go/constraints/README.md

     // a mechanism which is more readable, constructed of smaller, clear
     // rules rather than putting all the rules into a complex pattern.
     //
-    // We might want to find a way to declare for this kind of constraint,
+    // We might want to find a way to declare this kind of constraint,
     // but we will limit how far we will go before we reinvent regular
     // expression.
     usernameAllowedCharacters = Func(